MystenLabs/sui/docker/fullnode/README.md

 # Run a Sui Devnet Full Node Locally with Docker

-Run a Sui Devnet [full node](../../doc/src/build/fullnode.md) locally for testing/experimenting by following the instructions below.
+Run a Sui Devnet [Full node](../../doc/src/build/fullnode.md) locally for testing/experimenting by following the instructions below.
 This has been tested and should work for:

 - linux/amd64
 - darwin/amd64